Václav Havel: Presidency

 Flag of the president of the Czech Republic.
 The national motto "Truth Prevails" was part of the greater coat of arms of Czechoslovakia during the interwar period.

 On 29 December 1989, while he was leader of the Civic Forum, Havel became President of Czechoslovakia by a unanimous vote of the Federal Assembly.
 He had long insisted that he was not interested in politics and had argued that political change in the country should be induced through autonomous civic initiatives rather than through the official institutions.
 In 1990, soon after his election, Havel was awarded the Prize For Freedom of the Liberal International.

 In 1990, Czechoslovakia held its first free elections in 44 years, resulting in a sweeping victory for Civic Forum and its Slovak counterpart, Public Against Violence.
 Between them, they commanded strong majorities in both houses of the legislature, and tallied the highest popular vote share recorded for a free election in the country.
+During his early presidency, Havel gave a number of interviews to foreign media, including to Voice of America correspondent Jolyon Naegele, who had covered Czechoslovak dissident movements throughout the 1980s.

 Despite increasing political tensions between the Czechs and the Slovaks in 1992, Havel supported the retention of the Czech and Slovak Federative Republic prior to the dissolution of the country.
 Havel sought re-election in 1992.
 Although no other candidate filed, when the vote came on 3 July, he failed to get a majority due to a lack of support from Slovak deputies.
 The largest Czech political party, the Civic Democratic Party, let it be known that it would not support any other candidate.
 After the Slovaks issued their Declaration of Independence, he resigned as president on 20 July, saying that he would not preside over the country's breakup.